SirDers/Super-Short-Bros/README.md

 ## Description
 - This was my computer Science 2 final project during my first year at University of Wisconsin-Stout.
 - I wanted to challenge myself with a tile-scrolling 2D platformer.
-This was my first time making a game in java and I used many work arounds to finish it on time, so there are many areas of improvement in the code.
+This was my first time making a game in java and I used several work arounds to finish it on time, so there are many areas of improvement in the code.
 - There are 4 levels:
 1. Grass 1 -- Easy and teaches controls (Has secret exit)
 2. Grass 2 -- Difficult (Has secret exit)